-By John Moskin
+By Jon Moskin

 John and Valerie Watson are a formidable pair.
 One of eight siblings, John grew up in the Ida B. Wells housing project on the south side of Chicago.
 His father, a postal service supervisor, often told him, “You have two strikes against you.
 You’re black, and you’re poor.”
 Accordingly, John learned early about the role of persistence not only in his pursuit of his doctorate in biochemistry but in his storied career as a scientist, educator, and Associate Dean at the UCSF medical school.
 Not to be outdone, Valerie went back to school after the birth of their fourth child, earned a master’s degree, taught at CCSF for 35 years, and received a lifetime achievement award for her contributions to culture through the art of dance.